On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Introduction

 We refine Bowditch's method and apply to another important player in the geometric group theory, the right-angled Artin groups.
 For the right-angled Artin groups, Kim--Koberda \cite{kim2013embedability} introduced the notion of the extension graph.
 For a finite simplicial graph $\Gamma$, the associated right-angled Artin group (RAAG) $A(\Gamma)$ acts on the extension graph $\Gamma^e$ by isometries which is a right action by conjugation.
 The extension graphs and right-angled Artin group actions on them share many similar properties with the curve graph and mapping class group actions.
 For more detail, see \cite{kim2013embedability}, \cite{kim2014geometry}, \cite{kim2014obstruction}, \cite{koberda2017geometry} for instance.
 We also give a brief review on this material in Section \ref{sec:prelim}.

 We consider the asymptotic translation length of loxodromic elements of $A(\Gamma)$ with respect to this action on $\Gamma^e$.
 Our main result is to show that the asymptotic translation lengths of loxodromic elements of $A(\Gamma)$ on $\Gamma^e$ are rational numbers (with uniformly bounded denominators in many cases) which is an analogue of the theorem of Bowditch \cite[Theorem 1.4]{Bowditch08}.
-Throughout the paper, we assume connectivity of graphs unless specified otherwise.
+Throughout the paper, we assume that all our graphs are connected unless specified otherwise.

-\begin{thmalpha}[Main Theorem] Let $\Gamma$ be any finite connected simplicial graph.
+\begin{thmalpha}[Main Theorem]\footnote{While the paper was being reviewed, A. Genevois independently proved a more general version of the first half of the main theorem in \cite{2022arXiv220906441G}. } Let $\Gamma$ be any finite connected simplicial graph.
 Then for the action of $A(\Gamma)$ on the extension graph $\Gamma^e$, all loxodromic elements have rational asymptotic translation lengths.
 If the graph $\Gamma$ has girth at least 6 in addition, the asymptotic translation length have a common denominator. \end{thmalpha}

 In fact, this is a special case of actions satisfying so-called \emph{$\kappa$-finiteness property}.
 An axial subgraph of a loxodromic is a thickened geodesic axis that can be separated by finitely many vertices.
-Let us call the minimal cardinality of cutting-vertices as the width of an axial subgraph.
+We define the width of an axial subgraph to be the minimum number of vertices needed to be removed to increase the number of connected components of the axial subgraph.

-\begin{defn*}[Finiteness property] Suppose a group $G$ acts simplicially on a $\delta$-hyperbolic graph $\mathcal{G}$. \begin{enumerate} \item The action of $G$ on $\mathcal{G}$ is said to have the \emph{finiteness property} if every loxodromic has its axial subgraph. \item For an integer $\kappa \geq 1$, the action of $G$ on $\mathcal{G}$ is said to have the \emph{$\kappa$-finiteness property} if every loxodromic of $G$ has an axial subgraph of width at most $\kappa$. \end{enumerate} \end{defn*}
+\begin{defn*}[Finiteness property] Suppose a group $G$ acts simplicially on a $\delta$-hyperbolic graph $\mathcal{G}$. \begin{enumerate} \item The action of $G$ on $\mathcal{G}$ is said to have the \emph{finiteness property} if every loxodromic has an axial subgraph. \item For an integer $\kappa \geq 1$, the action of $G$ on $\mathcal{G}$ is said to have the \emph{$\kappa$-finiteness property} if every loxodromic of $G$ has an axial subgraph of width at most $\kappa$. \end{enumerate} \end{defn*}

 Let $\operatorname{Spec}(G, \mathcal{G})$ denote the spectrum of asymptotic translation lengths of all elements of $G$ and we call it the \emph{length spectrum} of $G$ on $\mathcal{G}$.
 Then we can get the refinement of Bowditch's theorem.